ibm-cloud-docs/vsrx/vsrx-import-and-export-config.md

 The {{site.data.keyword.vsrx_full}} upgrade process preserves the original configuration of the vSRX throughout the entire process, as long as the required reloads are done one at a time.
 However, it is still strongly recommended to export and backup your vSRX configuration settings before starting the upgrade.
 {: shortdesc}

-After the upgrade process completes for Stand Alone servers, you should import the original configuration you have saved if you want to restore it.
-For High Availability configurations, you should restore the configuration manually from your exported file only if the upgrade fails.
+After the upgrade process completes for Stand Alone servers, you should import the original configuration you saved if you want to restore it.
+For High Availability configurations, you should restore the configuration manually from your exported file only if the upgrade fails or if moving between architectures.
+Refer to [Migrating legacy configurations to the current vSRX architecture](/docs/vsrx?topic=vsrx-migrating-config) for details on migrating 1G configurations from the legacy architecture to the current architecture.

 ## Considerations
 {: #considerations}

 * The upgrade process for Standalone and High Availability (HA) are different.
 Details can be found [here](/docs/vsrx?topic=vsrx-upgrading-the-vsrx).
 * The J-web interface allows you to display, edit, and upload the current configuration quickly and easily without using the Junos OS CLI.
 Reference the [Juniper J-Web User Guide ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.juniper.net/documentation/en_US/junos/topics/concept/J-web-overview.html){:new_window} for more details.
-* An upgrade from the vSRX 15.x 10G to the vSRX 18.x 10G offering results in changes to the vSRX interface mappings in the configuration file.
+* An upgrade from the vSRX 15.1 release to a newer vSRX release, such as 19.4, results in changes to the vSRX interface mappings in the configuration file.
 As a result, when importing your original vSRX settings, make sure that the new “interfaces” section is not modified.
-There are two ways of doing this.
-Either import sub-sections other than the “interfaces” section, or import the entire configuration and manually restore the 18.x SR-IOV interfaces.
+There are two ways of doing this: Either import sub-sections other than the “interfaces” section, or import the entire configuration and manually restore the 19.4 SR-IOV interfaces.

 The new vSRX default interface configuration for both the Linux Bridge and SR-IOV must be preserved after the import of their configurations.
 For example, for SR-IOV the GE interfaces have specific mappings to the host that must be preserved to enable SR-IOV.
 These interfaces are found in the CLI using the command `show configuration interfaces`.
 Refer to [vSRX default configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration) for more information on SR-IOV mappings.
 Refer to [Migrating legacy configurations to the current vSRX architecture](/docs/vsrx?topic=vsrx-migrating-config) for details on migrating 1G configurations from the legacy architecture to the current architecture.
 {: important}